appknox/google-chartwrapper/README.txt

     tags - Prints Django template src of all charts

-4.1 API Documentation
+5.1 API Documentation

-The Epydoc API information is generated in HTML format and available in the google-chartwrapper-docs distribution, or available in SVN at /trunk/docs/
+The Epydoc API information is generated in HTML format and available in the docs folder under index.html